 Net position represents the difference between assets plus deferred outflows of resources and liabilities and deferred inflows of resources.
-Net position in capital assets, net of related debt, consists of capital assets, net of accumulated depreciation, reduced by the outstanding balances of any borrowing used for the acquisition, constructions, or improvement of those assets.
+Net investment in capital assets, consists of capital assets, net of accumulated depreciation, reduced by the outstanding balances of any borrowing used for the acquisition, constructions, or improvement of those assets.
 Net position is reported as restricted when there are limitations imposed on their use either through constitutional provisions or enabling legislation or through external restrictions imposed by creditors, grantors, or laws or regulations of other governments.
-The City's government-wide statement of net position reports \$437,454 in restricted net position, of which \$48,721 is restricted by enabling legislation.
+The City's government-wide statement of net position reports \$208,207 in restricted net position, of which \$32,938 is restricted by enabling legislation.